Punctelia borreri: Description

 The lower surface of the thallus is brownish black, typically darkening towards the centre of the thallus.
 The dark colour is caused by a brown pigment that can be observed in the cortex in thin sections of the thallus.
 Spier and van Herk have suggested that the colour of the thallus underside gets darker with age, which would explain why the centres of the thalli (the oldest part) are the darkest.
 There are numerous black or pale brown unbranched rhizines present; these function as holdfasts that attach the thallus to the substrate.

 Asci are eight-spored and of the Lecanora-type.
 The ascospores are broadly ellipsoid in shape, hyaline, and measure 15–18 by 12–15 μm.
 Pycnidia are apparent as tiny black spots (25–55 μm) immersed in the thallus surface.
 The pycnoconidia (asexual propagules produced in the pycnidia) are bacilliform to slightly bifusiform (i.e., threadlike with a swelling at both ends), measuring between 4 and 6 μm long and about 1 μm thick.
-The photobiont partner of Punctelia borreri is chlorococcoid–a spherical, single-celled green algal species.
+The photobiont partner of Punctelia borreri is the spherical green algal species Trebouxia gelatinosa.

 In terms of secondary chemistry, Punctelia borreri is characterised by the presence of gyrophoric acid and unidentified fatty acids in the medulla.
 The cortex contains atranorin and chloroatranorin.
 In a study of specimens collected from the Iberian Peninsula, P. borreri also consistently had lecanoric acid, orcynil lecanorate, and orsellinic acid as minor substances.
 The authors remarked that the presence of lecanoric acid in these samples was surprising.
 The expected results for standard lichen spot tests are as follows: upper cortex K+ (yellow), C−, KC−, P−; medulla K−, C+ (pinkish-red), KC+ (pinkish-red).